 The results suggest that individuals with and without depressed mood generally have a similar ability to actively remember information.
 However, when depressive thoughts are present, people with depressed mood are unable to remove their attention from this information, leading to deficits in their memory.
 Our findings implicate that therapeutic approaches such as teaching one to recognize and inhibit depressive thoughts could be a key aspect to treating cognitive deficits in depression.

 The study included 157 undergraduate students.
 All participants completed a computer-based depression inventory that measures self-reported, depressive symptoms experienced over the previous two-weeks.
-60 participants were classified as having depressed mood and 97 as having non-depressed mood.
+A total of 60 participants were classified as having depressed mood and 97 as having non-depressed mood.

 These findings on proprioception support my hypothesis and educated guess that engaging the cerebellum and "unclamping" the prefrontal cortex is key to improving working memory and creativity.